MustaMohamed/OOPFundamentals/README.md

 **Access Modifiers** is a keywords that control the accessibility level of that class or field **to** create safety in our program
 - **Property** is class member that encapsulate gitter and setter for accessing field.
-- `public` access anywhere
+- `public` access from anywhere
-- `private` access only inside the class
+- `private` access only from inside the class
     - getter and setter
     ```c#
     class Person